mdn/content/files/en-us/web/security/certificate_transparency/index.md

 Firefox [does not](https://bugzilla.mozilla.org/show_bug.cgi?id=1281469) currently check or require the use of CT logs for sites that users visit.

-The [Expect-CT header](/en-US/docs/Web/HTTP/Headers/Expect-CT) can be used to request that a browser _always_ enforces the requirement for certificate transparency (e.g. in Chrome, even if the certificate was issued with a notBefore date prior to April).
+The [Expect-CT header](/en-US/docs/Web/HTTP/Headers/Expect-CT) allowed sites opt in to reporting and/or enforcement of Certificate Transparency requirements before they were enforced by default (e.g. in Chrome, even if the certificate was issued with a notBefore date prior to 30 April 2018).